 Industry-related inspirational pic

 Another great option is to find or take an inspiring photo related to the work you do or would like to be doing.
 The cover photo to the right appeals to the romance of working for the flight industry and lends the profile an uplifting quality.
 This strategy can easily be adapted to other industries.
 For example, you may snap a photo of a grand hospital facade if you’re entering the health care sector.
 Those heading into artistic professions like interior or graphic design could even use the space to showcase some of their favorite personal work.

 Consider using use a snapshot of you in your element that demonstrates your work, personality, or hobby in action like canoeing, paragliding, or playing piano.
 You can also show an example of what you create, like LEG team member and professional chef Alexis does.

 If you usually sit in a cubicle all day, you could also look for a photo of a moment when you led a group presentation or took your work out of the office.
 You can also easily say that you are a team player if it’s a group photo of you smiling with peers or colleagues.
-If you really want to show off your virtues, you might search your files for recent pictures of group volunteer work or other laudable activities.
+If you really want to show off your virtues, you might search your files for recent pictures of group volunteer work or other laudable activities for a LinkedIn Banner.